luttje/filament-user-attributes/README.md

     }
     ```

-## 🛠 Basic usage
+## 🛠 Usage

+### 📎 Minimal usage

-In these examples we'll assume you're using the user attributes yourself, to make your own customizations.
+In these examples we'll assume you're using user attributes yourself, to store variable JSON customizations for models.

 > ⬇ If you want to let your users specify and create which attributes should be added to models, read the [advanced usage](#-advanced-usage) section.